S. Roy Luby

-Solomon Roy Luby (August 8, 1904, New York City - August 19, 1976 in Los Angeles) was an American animator, editor, and film director.
+Solomon Roy Luby (August 8, 1904 – August 19, 1976) was an American animator, editor, and film director.
 He used the pseudonyms of Roy Claire, Roy S. Luby, J. Roy Luby, Roy Luby, Sol Luby, and Russell Roy.

 Biography

 Luby attended City College of New York then worked as an architect and a chemist.
 He directed small theatre groups in Greenwich Village and worked as a cartoonist.

 Animation

-In 1918 he became an associate producer of the Out of the Inkwell cartoons for Max Fleischer and Mutt and Jeff cartoons for Bud Fisher.
+In 1918, he became an associate producer of the Out of the Inkwell cartoons for Max Fleischer and Mutt and Jeff cartoons for Bud Fisher.
 Luby continued with animation until 1931 when he became a live action film editor beginning with Shotgun Pass.

 B Westerns

 Luby became a prolific editor for a variety of low budget Westerns for minor studios becoming a director in 1934 with Range Warfare.

 He moved to Monogram Pictures in 1937 directing the first of the Range Busters series in 1940.
 He gave up feature film directing in 1943 to concentrate on editing for films and later television, becoming a supervising editor on several television shows for Roland D. Reed (a fellow former B Western editor and director) Productions such as My Little Margie and Rocky Jones, Space Ranger.
 However, he did direct several episodes of The Adventures of Wild Bill Hickok.